 By 2016 complaints started to come through regarding potential mis-selling particularly in respect of AIGO Funds and the Hennessy Jones Bonds – both of which were high-risk unregulated investments.

 The FCA then placed restrictions on the company’s permissions saying that the information provided had ‘given rise to serious concerns with respect to the adequacy of the Firm’s pension advice, including, but not limited to its relationship with Hennessey Jones (HJ Limited)’.

 They went on to further restrict the firm from carrying out activities in relation to pensions switches/transfers and facilitating non-standard investments

-By 2018 over 200 claims had been paid out by the FSCS relating to the advice given by Financial Page.
+In 2016 Financial Page entered administration.
+By 2018 over 200 claims had been paid out by the FSCS, relating to the advice they had given.

 You are not required to use our services to pursue your claim.
 You can also seek further advice or shop around subject to any time limits within which a claim must be made.

 It is possible for you to present the claim for free, either to the firm or person against whom you wish to complain or to the statutory ombudsman (Financial Ombudsman Service or Pension Ombudsman Service) or the Financial Services Compensation Scheme, whichever is applicable to your claim.

 We will not make or pursue a claim, or advise you to, if we know or have reasonable grounds to suspect that the claim does not have a good arguable basis, and or is fraudulent or frivolous.